بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 ÎMÂN-BELIEF - 2

-One is Tawhîd al-‘âmi and dhâhirî, which says: "Janâb-i Haqq is One, He has no sharik or like.
+One is tawhîd al-‘âmi and dhâhirî: "Janâb-i Haqq is One, He has no sharik or like.
 This universe is His."

-The Second is Tawhîd al-haqîqî, which through seeing on everything the stamp of His Qoudrah, the seal of His Rubûbiyyah, and the embroidery of His pen, is to open a window directly onto His nûr from everything and to confirm and believe with almost the certainty of shuhûd that everything emerges from the hand of His Qoudrah and that in no way has He any sharik or assistant in His Ulûhiyyah or in His Rubûbiyyah or in His sovereignty, and thus to attain to a sort of perpetual hudhur.”
-The Words ( 299 )
+The Second is tawhîd al-haqîqî: through seeing on everything the mark of His qoudrah, the seal of His rubûbiyyah and the embroidery of His pen, and opening a window directly onto His nûr from everything, it is to have îmân and confirm His oneness and that everything emerges from the hand of His qoudrah and He has no sharik or assistant in His ulûhiyyah, rubûbiyyah and sovereignty in any aspect, and to attain a sort of perpetual hudhur with a firm belief approaching the degree of shuhûd.
+In this Word, we, too, shall mention rays that point to this pure and elevated tawhîd al-haqîqî.

 “Our brother Younger Ali who has a great rûh, also is a hero of the blessed and carries the meanings of both Abdurrahmân and Lütfi and Hâfidh Ali the Elder, asks a question.
 Whereas the answer to that question is addressed in a hundred places in the Risale-i Nur.
 He asks: “What is it for, such a degree of numerous emphasis on the pillars of îmân in the Risale-i Nur?
 The former hojas have taught us that the îmân of an ordinary mu’min is like the îmân of a great walî.

 The Answer: Foremost Âyet-ül Kübra1 , in the discussions about the degrees of îmân, and near its end the statement and rule of Imam-i Rabbânî, the Mujaddid of the Second Millennium, which says: “The endpoint of all the tarîqahs and their greatest aim is the unfolding of the haqiqahs of îmân.
-And to clarify a single matter of îmân decisively is far better than thousands of karâmât and kashfs”, and the part of the letter at the end of Âyet-ül Kübra2 which is taken from the Addendum, and its statement completely, are answers to this question.
+And to clarify a single matter of îmân decisively is far better than thousands of karâmât and kashfs”, and the part of the letter at the end of Âyet-ül Kübra which is taken from the Addendum, and its statement completely, are answers to this question.
 Also, the Tenth Matter about the repetition of the Qur’an in The Risale on the Fruits, the hikmah of the repeated and numerous emphasis on Tawhîd and the pillars of îmân in the Qur’an is completely present in just the same way in the Risale-i Nur which is a true tafsir of it, is too an answer.

 Furthermore, the explanations of the parts of the Risale-i Nur which state that îmân and îmân al-tahqîqî, îmân al-taqlîdî, îmân al-ijmâlî and îmân al-tâfsîlî remain unshaken and withstand all assaults, waswasas and doubts, are such an answer to the letter of Younger Ali who has a great rûh, that it leaves no need for us.